edgedb/easy-edgedb/chapter16/index.md

 );
 ```

-Here's the JSON output with just a small part of the excerpts:
+Here's the JSON output (remember, set with '\set output-format json-pretty`) which looks pretty nice:

 ```
 {
+  "date": "1893-10-01T04:00:00",
+  "author": {"name": "John Seward"},
-  "{\"date\": \"1893-10-01T04:00:00\", \"author\": {\"name\": \"John Seward\"}, \"excerpt\": \"Dr. Seward's Diary.\\n 1 October, 4 a.m. -- Just as we were about to leave the house, an urgent message was brought to me from Renfield to know if I would see him at once...\\\"You will, I trust, Dr. Seward, do me the justice to bear in mind, later on, that I did what I could to convince you to-night.\\\"\"}", "{\"date\": \"1893-10-01T05:00:00\", \"author\": {\"name\": \"Jonathan Harker\"}, \"excerpt\": \"1 October, 5 a.m. -- I went with the party to the search with an easy mind, for I think I never saw Mina so absolutely strong and well...I rest on the sofa, so as not to disturb her.\"}", }
+  "excerpt": "Dr. Seward's Diary.\n 1 October, 4 a.m. -- Just as we were about to leave the house, an urgent message was brought to me from Renfield to know if I would see him at once...\"You will, I trust, Dr. Seward, do me the justice to bear in mind, later on, that I did what I could to convince you to-night.\""
+}
+{
+  "date": "1893-10-01T05:00:00",
+  "author": {"name": "Jonathan Harker"},
+  "excerpt": "1 October, 5 a.m. -- I went with the party to the search with an easy mind, for I think I never saw Mina so absolutely strong and well...I rest on the sofa, so as not to disturb her."
+}
 ```